 It’s about accessibility as well.
 Your mobile device should be a tool that will give you that accessibility because it’s your device – you understand it, it’s set to your own preferences with the applications that you need as an individual.

 We should be moving away from institutionalised systems or software to personalised applications on our mobile.

 And that’s the beauty of EdTech.
 It’s rethinking the way we work and approach learning and teaching.
-Instead of saying to learners, put your mobile phone in your bag because they are going to disrupt classes, or forbid the use of Facebook or YouTube in the college because it’s distracting, we need to exploit technology as part of learning.
-It’s about helping learners manage their digital profile, habits and footprint – to get them to understand that, yes, technology can be extremely distracting if not used properly, but you can use those same technologies to enhance learning and empower individuals.
+Don’t say to learners, put your mobile phone in your bag because they are going to disrupt classes, or forbid the use of Facebook or YouTube in the college because it’s distracting.
+Instead, we need to exploit technology as part of learning.
+It’s about helping learners manage their digital profile, habits and footprint.
+Get them to understand that technology can be extremely distracting if not used properly.
+But, you can also use those same technologies to enhance learning and empower individuals.

 And that’s my mission at ETF – to show how technology is not threatening or disruptive if well managed but can benefit staff and learners in the FE sector.